Skip to Content (Press Enter)

 Through Men Having Babies, Circle offers the following discounts for LGBTQIA+ parents-to-be:

 GPAP Stage II - 1 pro bono Agency Service(s) per year

 GPAP Stage I - 30%.
 Annual quota: 4 cases per year.

 $250 off Egg Donation program (ED only)

 Can use both discounts if Gestational Surrogacy with Egg Donation is needed making total $750.

 Finding an egg donor is a big step in your family building journey.
-Learn how LGBTQ+ singles and couples go about choosing a donor, what to look for in a donor, and how to agree with your partner on which egg donor is the best match.
+Learn how LGBTQIA+ singles and couples go about choosing a donor, what to look for in a donor, and how to agree with your partner on which egg donor is the best match.

 Finding the perfect egg donor can be a stressful process.
 After all, you are selecting the young woman who will be providing half of your baby's biology!